Art

 15+ years as a Freelance Designer

-Employs the use of design as a tool for solving problems
+Passionate about employing the use of design as a tool for solving problems and communicating.

-Teaches: Creative Hardware and Software tools / Graphic Design / Motion Design / User Experience / Visual Journalism / Web Design / etc.
+Teaches: A variety of creative hardware and software tools / Graphic Design / Motion Design / Web Design / User Experience / Creative Professional Practices and Citizenship, etc.

 Karl Warma, M.F.A.